The Graduate Program at EIU in Communication Disorders & Sciences… where great students learn to become outstanding speech-language pathologists!

-About the Program
+Unique Aspects of the Program

 Graduate students in Communication Disorders and Sciences need access to a laptop computer for most class and clinic responsibilities on and off campus.
 Students are expected to maintain the minimum hardware requirements and reliable access to high speed internet.
-Minimum specifications for laptop requirements can be found at http://www.eiu.edu/commdis/laptop_program.php.
+Minimum specifications for laptop requirements can be found at https://www.eiu.edu/commdisgrad/laptop_program.php.